Why Do Polar Bears Need Ice to Survive?

 A polar bear's entire existence revolves around sea ice.
 In fact, polar bears will cease to exist if sea ice disappears.
 Here's how it plays into their survival.

 It’s hard to imagine a polar bear without the backdrop of snow-covered, frozen tundra.
 Unlike any other land-loving bears, polar bears are actually considered marine mammals whose daily life is closely tied to the sea ice.
 “The name, polar bear in many languages even indicates this,” says Thea Bechshoft, PhD, staff scientist at Polar Bears International, a non-profit that works to preserve polar bears and their sea ice home, who points out that in Danish, her native language, polar bears are called ice bears (isbjørn).
-Read on to find how ice is critical to their everyday life, the survival of the species, and if polar bears could adapt to a warmer climate.
+Read on to find how ice is critical to their everyday life, the survival of the species.

 Polar bears are well-equipped to travel the icy landscape.
 Their paws are nearly a foot wide, with small bumps on the bottom, called papillae that help them grip the ice.
 Not to mention their claws, each nearly two inches long, that help them grip the ice—and their prey.
 In the icy waters, the front paws act as paddles and back as rudders.
 While polar bears are strong swimmers, sea ice is essential for travel, because it takes a lot of energy to move their bodies through the water.
 “Swimming has been found to be five times as energetically demanding for a polar bear than walking,” says Bechshoft.
 “Navigating the increasingly fragmented sea ice landscape can be energetically stressful, particularly for young cubs and for bears in poor body condition that are lacking a good layer of insulating fat.
 For them, swimming in the cold Arctic water carries with it the risk of hypothermia,” she says.
 Find out how many polar bears are left in the world.